htinlinnag1993/task-management-rest-api/README.md

   - Seed the database using factory design pattern programmatically to seed the database for testing.
 - **Set up Linting, typescript & Pre-Commit/Pre-Submit Hooks on PullRequests for CI/CD**:
   - Set up eslinting for code-styling, set up typescript support for type-checking and pre-Commit/pre-Submit hooks on pull requests for CI/CD.
 This static analysis will help us achieve less bugs, less runtime errors and less system runtime.
 We will have a better smoother CI/CD workflow and achieve higher availability in our system.
+- **Set Up Branch Protection Rules on Master Branch**: To protect master branch (and possibly future branches such as dev, pre-prod, etc.), set up rules & policies in place on GitHub for future collaboration.